ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/setting-transaction-timestamp/index.md

  1. By editing the Store Orders (their <i>Transaction Timestamps</i> will be copied to the executing Transactions).

- 2. By editing the Transactions directly (before their release or afterwards by <b>Adjustment Documents</b>).
+ 2. By editing the Transactions directly (before their release or afterwards by [Adjustment Documents](https://github.com/ErpNetDocs/tech/blob/master/advanced/documents/adjustment-documents.md)).

 No matter how the timestamp is set, it has to comply with the following restrictions: